-Ellen Vora, MD is a holistic psychiatrist practicing with Frank Lipman, MD at the Eleven Eleven Wellness Center in New York City.
-She's boarded in Psychiatry and Integrative and Holistic Medicine.
-She's also a licensed medical acupuncturist and certified yoga teacher.
+Ellen Vora, MD takes a functional approach to mental health as a holistic psychiatrist practicing with Frank Lipman, MD at the Eleven Eleven Wellness Center in New York City.
+She has a B.A. from Yale and an M.D. from Columbia Medical School and is boarded in Psychiatry and Integrative and Holistic Medicine.
+She’s also a licensed medical acupuncturist and certified yoga teacher.

 If you think back to the first time you were heartbroken, what advice would you give to that younger version of yourself?

 “Heartbreak taught me that I have to work at resilience.
 I was manufactured as one of the low resiliency models of humans :).
 So in order to stay afloat during challenging times, I need to work at it.
 For me that means getting enough sleep, eating well, getting outside into nature and under the sun, feeling surrounded by community, and carving out time to do nothing and let my brain relax.”

 What are your rituals during a breakup?
 What things/practices/people helped you mend?

 “Well…I’m not sure I had any rituals in place during my last breakup.
 If I were to go through a breakup today, I would lean heavily on yoga, hiking, and being around a positive community of friends.
 I also think it’s important to let yourself cry hard.
 If you’re feeling strong emotions, don’t suppress it or push it under the carpet.
 Let yourself primally wail if that’s how you’re feeling.
 Letting the emotions go up and out is so much healthier than pushing them down.”

 Thinking back to breakups you’ve had, did you have any breakup vices (checking your ex’s Insta, etc) and how do you conquer them?

 “Lol, too many to list.
 I tend to dwell on old photos and indulge in all kinds of unrealistic fantasy thinking.”